jambis/Endorsement/README.md

 # Endorsement

-In this repo you will find the endorsement process for Lambda School at the time when I was going through the endorsement unit in **April 2020**, of course this process is subject to change but I believe some of the tips and resources that I've used during the process will remain relevant.
+In this repo you will find the endorsement process for Lambda School at the time when I was going through the endorsement unit in **April 2020**.
+This is only for the Web curriculum, of course this process is subject to change but I believe some of the tips and resources that I've used during the process will remain relevant.

 ## Table of Contents